Far3000-YT/CRYPTO-WEBSITE-AI/README.md

 This was made ENTIRELY with AI, I'm trying to hit the limits and see how far AI can go in term of designing, backend is easy to implement but I wanted something really clean here.
-You can use this with no copyright I won't care, just know it's AI generated :)
+You can use/clone this with no limits I won't care, just know it's AI generated :)

 Limited to : HTML / CSS / JavaScript